 At this time, there are no sanctions affecting collectibles issued by Russia or submitted by customers in Russia.
 However, shipments containing collectibles issued by Russia may be subject to significant delays due to customs processing times.

 Certain individuals are also subject to sanctions and cannot do business with CCG.
 A complete list of individuals sanctioned by the US can be found at https://sanctionssearch.ofac.treas.gov/.

 This policy was last updated on April 23, 2022, and is updated periodically.
 This policy is not meant to be taken as legal advice and, due to quickly evolving situations, it may not reflect current sanctions.
 For current US sanctions, please visit https://sanctionssearch.ofac.treas.gov/.
 CCG reserves the right to reject any submission from any customer.

 Declared Value Policy

-Submitters to NGC UK are required to list a declared value for each note in their submission.
+Submitters to PMG are required to list a declared value for each note in their submission.
 By submitting a note and listing a declared value, the submitter agrees that the declared value represents the current fair market value (FMV) of the submitted note.
 The declared value must represent the FMV of a genuine note of that same issue and variety in the same approximate condition.

 If you do not know the note’s current fair market value, you can assign a declared value based on the price you paid for the note (if purchased recently), a value you found in a price guide, the price a dealer offered to pay you for the note or other reasonable determining method.